Racial Justice Initiative

 The Racial Justice Initiative directly engages public companies on their racial equity and DEI policies and practices.
 Our Scorecards are the backbone of our corporate engagement strategy and our key performance indicators (KPIs) are evaluation guidelines which track and monitor corporate progress.
 Our Racial Justice Scorecards have been used to create standards for investors, companies, and stakeholders to act responsibly in favor of racial equity.

-+ Racial Justice Scorecards: Quarterly Update Key Findings as of June 30th, 2024
++ Racial Justice Scorecards: Quarterly Update Key Findings as of September 30th, 2024

 View our Racial Justice Scorecard Data Visualization Tool